 Platynereis dumerilii juvenile worm size can be up to 90 mm for around 100 segments (Figure 13.3a).
-Their body color is highly variable, from yellowish and reddish to greenish, and this coloration mostly relies on pigmented cells, or chromatophores (Arboleda et al. 2019), that shine at the surface of the epidermis, itself secreting a cellular cuticle.
+Their color is highly variable, from yellowish and reddish to greenish, and this coloration mostly relies on pigmented cells, or chromatophores (Arboleda et al. 2019), that shine at the surface of the epidermis itself, secreting a cellular cuticle.
 While their sex is genetically determined, at the juvenile stage, male and female animals are indistinguishable.
-The morphology of Nereid annelids such as Platynereis is often described in zoological textbooks as representative of the typical annelid body plan, composed of three main parts: (i) an anterior region, the head with a substantial cephalization; (ii) the segmented or metamerized trunk composed of many identical units called segments, with appendages named parapodia; and (iii) a post-segmental terminal part, containing the pygidium, a differentiated structure notably containing the anus (Figure 13.3a) (Fischer and Dorresteijn 2004; Fischer et al. 2010).

-Platynereis's head is composed of different structures, many of them being sensory (Chartier et al. 2018).
+The morphology of Nereid annelids such as Platynereis is often described in zoological textbooks as representative of the typical annelid body plan, composed of three main parts: (i) an anterior region, the head with a substantial cephalization, (ii) the segmented or metamerized trunk composed of many identical units called segments, with appendages named parapodia, (iii) and a post-segmental terminal part, containing the pygidium, a differentiated structure notably containing the anus (Figure 13.3a) (Fischer and Dorresteijn 2004; Fischer et al. 2010).
+Platynereis' head is composed of different structures, many of them being sensory (Chartier et al. 2018).
 These structures ensure crucial functions for the worm's life (Purschke 2005) (Figure 13.3b and c).
 To begin, Platynereis possesses two pairs of pigmented cup brown adult eyes, in a trapezoid arrangement, only visible on the dorsal part of the worm (Figure 13.3b).
 These pairs of adult eyes represent a distinct type of eyes in comparison to larval eyes, as revealed by their specific developmental program (Arendt et al. 2002; Guhmann et al. 2015).
 They also harbor a very specific cellular structure with rhabdomeric photoreceptor extensions traversing the pigmented cell layer (Arendt et al. 2002).
 These eyes are localized on a specific structure of the head, named the prostomium (Figure 13.3b).
 The prostomium also bears a pair of highly chemosensory antennae localized at the front of the head (Chartier et al. 2018) (Figure 13.3b).
 A pair of sensory palps are present near the antennae; based on their cellular ultrastructure (Dorsett and Hyde 1969) and a physiological experiment (Chartier et al. 2018), they have been proposed to be chemosensory as well (Figure 13.3c).
 The head is also composed of four pairs of long sensory and photosensitive tentacular cirri (namely anterior/posterior dorsal/ventral tentacle cirrus) (Figure 13.3c).
 They are involved in the worm's "shadow reflex", a defensive behavior triggered by a decrease in illumination (Ayers et al. 2018).
-At the posterior dorsal margin of the prostomium are nuchal organs, a pair of ciliated cavities also considered important chemosensory structures (Schmidtberg and Dorresteijn 2010; Chartier et al. 2018)
+At the posterior dorsal margin of the prostomium are nuchal organs, a pair of ciliated cavities considered to be important chemosensory structures too (Schmidtberg and Dorresteijn 2010; Chartier et al. 2018) (Figure 13.3b).
+Finally, the aforementioned structures are located on a specific segment with no appendages, named the peristomium (Figure 13.3b).
+The peristomium also contains a large structure, visible only on the ventral side of the worm, which is the stomium or mouth (Figure 13.3c).
+Following the mouth, the pharynx contains a pair of chitinous and denticulated jaws, invaginated in the first segment of the worm, and which are evaginated to catch food (Figure 13.3d).
+This eversible pharynx corresponds to the anterior part of the digestive tract (Verdonschot 2015).